bailey27/cppcryptfs/README.md

 Your will then have a new drive letter, and you can use it like a normal drive letter and store your sensitive information there.
 The data is encrypted and saved in files in the folder you specified.

-The file data is encrypted using AES256-GCM.
+File data is encrypt using AES256-GCM by default.
+It can optionally be encrypted using AES256-SIV (RFC 5297) instead.

 For technical details of the cryptographic design of gocryptfs, please visit the [gocryptfs project page](https://github.com/rfjakob/gocryptfs).